Jorge Polanco Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 14th-ranked team ERA among all league pitching staffs (4.12).
+- The Rangers have the 14th-ranked team ERA among all MLB pitching staffs (4.11).

-- Rangers pitchers combine to allow 146 total home runs at a clip of 1.1 per game (to rank 12th in baseball).

 © 2023 Data Skrive.
 All rights reserved.